jngreco/Team-AutoCrash-Project/README.md

 Next, we moved on to look at injuries and fatalities as related to the posted speed limits.
 What observed that severe injuries rose with speed limit up to 40 miles per hour, then declined - and fatalities didn't show a correlation with speed limit.

-Finally, we took a look at the auto fatalies per capity in Chicago vs. the national average - and found that Chicago is signifigantly safter than the national average - with Chicago being 29% safer than the national average in 2021.
+Finally, we took a look at the auto fatalies per capita in Chicago vs. the national average - and found that Chicago is signifigantly safter than the national average - with Chicago being 29% safer than the national average in 2021.

 <h3> Zip Code and Vehicle Make/Year Analysis - Connor Thomas